awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-appstream-fleet.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `InstanceType`  <a name="cfn-appstream-fleet-instancetype"></a>
 The instance type to use when launching fleet instances\.
-The following instance types are available:
+The following instance types are available for non\-Elastic fleets:
 + stream\.standard\.small
 + stream\.standard\.medium
 + stream\.standard\.large